justary27/CovBot-revamp/README.md

 Aryan Ranjan [Team Leader]
 Ashish Singh
 Shivam Sahu

-#HappyXelf
+# HappyXelf
+-
--Spreading smiles avoiding Covid.
+Spreading smiles avoiding Covid.

 ## The Social Problem(s):
 -Every now and then we are seeing people losing their loved ones to Covid 19 due to lack of resources sometimes just due to not having sufficient and verified leads.